 - Accept an order regardless of channel origin

 - Handle offline sales for a quick quote to order process

 - Organise orders for the warehouse picking team and delivery team

 - Update stock levels across all systems including your online sales channels

 - Track the order process for customers and employees

 - Handle complex pricing structures so all channels and/or customers can receive unique pricing

 - Communicate with sales and company reporting tools to offer stock and sales forecasts

-- Integrate with all other business processes such as accounts, payments, invoicing
+- Integrate with all other business processes such as accounts, payments, purchase orders and invoicing

 Managing customer expectations